SIM Card or Pocket WiFi? How to stay connected in Korea

 This is the least recommended option as it’s the most inconvenient: you need to physically install a new SIM card in your smartphone, and if you don’t have a dual SIM phone, you’ll have to remove your existing SIM.
 You’ll receive a new local Korean number to use with your smartphone, allowing you to make and receive local calls.
 Important: if you need to make calls with your Korean number, you must clearly request it when receiving the SIM card.
 Only by purchasing the option labeled “with voice credit” (already preloaded) will you be able to make calls immediately; otherwise, you’ll have to request an additional top-up at the pick-up counter.

-One possible disadvantage to keep in mind: because you will be using a new Korean number, you will have to inform friends and family of your Korean number, and some number-based apps such as WhatsApp may stop working and you will have to reset them.
+Possible drawbacks: because you’ll be using a new Korean number, you’ll need to inform friends and family, and some number-based apps like WhatsApp may stop working until you reset them.

 SIM Card shipped to your home

-If you want to get ahead of time and avoid picking up the SIM card once you land in Seoul, there is also the option of getting it at home before you leave.
-There are various plans available depending on how much GB you need.
-Keep in mind that the date you choose when ordering on Trazy.com is the date of the order itself.
-After you receive the card, you can enter on a dedicated link the actual date of your arrival in South Korea.
+If you want to plan ahead and avoid having to pick up the SIM card after landing in Seoul, you can also purchase a Korean SIM card before you leave home.
+Various plans are available depending on how many GB of data you need.
+Keep in mind that the date you choose when ordering on Trazy.com is the order date itself.
+After receiving the card, you can confirm your actual arrival date in South Korea via a dedicated link.

 Which to choose between eSIM, pocket wifi and SIM Card?

-In conclusion, the choice between buying an eSIM, a simcard, or renting a Pocket WiFi modem depends on your personal preferences and travel needs.
-If you prefer a simple and straightforward solution, Pocket WiFi or eSIM are both the best choice, especially if you also want to save money.
-If you do not have a recent smartphone and necessarily need to use a Korean phone number while avoiding WhatsApp or Kakao calls, then only in this single case would I recommend opting for the physical SIM card.
+In conclusion, the choice between buying an eSIM, a SIM card, or renting a Pocket WiFi device in Korea depends on your personal preferences and travel needs.
+If you prefer a simple and straightforward solution, either Pocket WiFi or an eSIM is a great choice, especially if you also want to save money.
+If you don’t have a recent smartphone and need to use a Korean phone number while avoiding WhatsApp or Kakao calls, then the physical SIM card is the most suitable option.

 All solutions can be purchased at Incheon, Gimpo, or Gimhae (Busan) airports as soon as you arrive in South Korea.
 Booking the service in advance will save you money and time, as you’ll only need to go to the phone company counter at Incheon arrivals (as shown in the main image), show your reservation, and pick up your eSIM, SIM card, or Pocket WiFi.
 While you can buy directly at the airport, prices are higher and devices may sell out, especially Pocket WiFi, later in the day.